Rnd-Guy/Prototype-shooter/README.md

 #####To-do list:
 Add better blue power (sometime later)
-Add a game-over screen when the player runs out of lives
-Add a victory screen
+Add better victory/defeat screens
 Maybe refactor certain classes and optimise others.
 Most notably the "beam" class, as this class can cause a lot of lag
 Fix bug where player lasers spawn off-center (most notable when firing whilst moving left or right)
 [Debug build only] Find out why the program doesn't close properly after returning from main
-[Release build only] Find out why the pause menu doesn't display correctly (functions as normal however) despite no source code changes between debug and release
+[Release build only] [May be fixed as of v0.4.0] Find out why the pause menu doesn't display correctly (functions as normal however) despite no source code changes between debug and release

 #####Changelog:
 Version | Description
 ---|---
-v0.3.1 | Added blue power which just gives extra lives. <br>Added shift button to slow down movement and reveal player hitbox. v0.3.0 | Rebalanced power levels and finished boss attacks. v0.2.1 | Added more lasers for yellow power level 3-5 and added some more boss attacks
+v0.4.0 | Added very temporary victory/defeat screens.
+Possible bug fix for release build pause menu. v0.3.1 | Added blue power which just gives extra lives. <br>Added shift button to slow down movement and reveal player hitbox. v0.3.0 | Rebalanced power levels and finished boss attacks. v0.2.1 | Added more lasers for yellow power level 3-5 and added some more boss attacks